Configuring an MFA policy for strong authentication

 -

-Passcode Failure Limit: Define the maximum number of times that a one-time passcode (OTP) entry can fail.
+Passcode Failure Limit: The maximum number of times that an one-time passcode (OTP) entry can fail.

 -

-Lock Duration: Set the amount of time that the authentication method is locked if the Passcode Failure Limit is exceeded.
-Accepted values range from 2 - 30 minutes.
+Lock Duration: The amount of time PingOne locks the authentication method if the user exceeds the Passcode Failure Limit (2 - 30 minutes).

 -